releng-tool/releng-tool-docs/content/guides/packages/pkg-type-cmake.md

 [`LIBFOO_CMAKE_BUILD_TYPE`](pkg-opt-cmake-build-type).

 Paths may vary based on how the package's [`LIBFOO_INSTALL_TYPE`](pkg-opt-install-type) is configured.
-Root paths provided will only include the staging directory if `staging` is configured.
-Both the staging and target directories are provided is the `target` is configured.
-Likewise with the host directory if `host` is configured.
+For example, root paths provided will only include the staging directory if `staging` is configured.
+Likewise, both the staging and target directories are provided when using `staging_and_target`.

 The same concepts apply for defined include (`<sysroot>[/<prefix>]/include`), library (`<sysroot>[/<prefix>]/lib`) and module paths